rajpurkarlab/cheXlocalize/README.md

 <a name="regression_pathology"></a>
 ## Run regressions on pathology features
-We provide a script to run a simple linear regression with the evaluation metric (IoU or hit rate) as the dependent variable (to understand the relationship between the geometric features of a pathology and saliency method localization performance).
+We provide a script to run a simple linear regression with the evaluation metric (IoU or hit/miss) as the dependent variable (to understand the relationship between the geometric features of a pathology and saliency method localization performance).
 Each regression uses one of the above four geometric features as a single independent variable.

 ```
-(chexlocalize) > python regression.py [FLAGS]
+(chexlocalize) > python regression_pathology_features.py [FLAGS]
 ```

 **Required flags**